-Joan Kee is professor of history of art at the University of Michigan in Ann Arbor.
-Her research focuses on modern and contemporary art from multiregional and cross-disciplinary perspectives.
+Joan Kee is professor of art history at the University of Michigan in Ann Arbor.
+Her research focuses on how modern and contemporary artworks figure as provocations to structures and frames of reference intended to encompass and absorb various phenomena.
+Such frames include various conceptions of the “world,” the law, standards of value, and theories of information dissemination.
 The author of Models of Integrity: Art and Law in Post-Sixties America (2019) and Contemporary Korean Art: Tansaekhwa and the Urgency of Method (2013), Kee is also co-editor of To Scale.
 In addition she is a contributing editor at Artforum and on the advisory boards of Art History, Oxford Art Journal, and Art Margins.
-She was a fellow at the Clark in fall 2020 and in spring 2021 served as the Clark Professor in the Williams Graduate Program in the History of Art.
+She was a fellow at the Clark in fall 2020 and served as Clark Professor in the Williams Graduate Program in the History of Art in spring 2021.

 This conversation was recorded on June 10, 2021.